Alex-V12/Big-Boy/README.md

 # Bottlenecks

-This program finds edges in a network such that if the capacity of these edges increases so does the maximum flow.
+This program finds edges in a network such that, if the capacity of these edges increases so does the maximum flow.

 ## Libraries used: